gerito1/misc-docs/scratch-plugin-linter-manager/help.md

  the regres search line for line, so the expression will find all the characters until the end of the line.

-Remember the regex needs to have: two named sub-expressions "line" "col" that return decimal numbers.
+Remember the regex needs to have: two named sub-expressions "?&lt;line&gt;
+ "?&lt;col&gt; that return decimal numbers.

-Three named expresion that return the warning status "?&lt;err&gt" "?&lt;err&gt" "?&lt;err&gt" should return the expresion used for the error, warning or info.
+Three named expresion that return the warning status "?&lt;err&gt;" "?&lt;war&gt;" "?&lt;info&gt;" should return the expresion used for the error, warning or info.
  But they are optional.

-And of course the "&lt;message&gt" that returns the message.
+And of course the "?&lt;message&gt;" that returns the message.